Terms of Endearment (The X-Files): Plot

 Mulder discovers that Wayne has another wife, Betsy Monroe, who is also pregnant.
-A background check of Wayne finds that he is a Czech immigrant who originally went by the name of Ivan Veles and has been widowed several times.
-Mulder suspects that Wayne is a demon who is trying to have a normal baby, and terminates pregnancies when the fetus exhibits demonic traits.
+A background check finds that Wayne is a Czech immigrant who originally went by the name of Ivan Veles and has been widowed several times.
+Mulder suspects that Wayne is a demon who is trying to have a normal baby and terminates pregnancies when the fetus exhibits demonic traits.
 After Betsy tells Wayne that her recent sonogram uncovers some irregularities in the baby's bone structure, Wayne proceeds with his abortion plan.
-Betsy then has a dream similar to Laura's, but recognizes the dream-demon as her husband and confronts him.
+Betsy then has a dream similar to Laura's but recognizes the dream-demon as her husband and confronts him.
 As Mulder and Scully are driving to Betsy's home, they are met by a distraught and bloody Betsy driving Wayne's car, apparently having just lost her baby.
 The agents seek out Wayne and catch him digging in Betsy's backyard.
-Confronted, Wayne claims that he is digging up evidence before he is shot by a deputy.
-Wayne is taken to the hospital and placed in a bed next to Laura.
-When he sees her next to him, Wayne opens his mouth and returns her soul to her body, allowing her to recover as he dies.
+Confronted, Wayne claims that he is digging up evidence before he is shot by Stevens.
+He is taken to the hospital and placed in a bed next to Laura.
+When Wayne sees her next to him, Wayne opens his mouth and returns her soul to her body, allowing her to recover as he dies.

 Mulder and Scully discover the skeletal remains of several human babies in Betsy's yard, none with deformities, leading Mulder to deduce that Betsy is also a demon who is unable to have demonic offspring unless impregnated by another demon.
 Unlike Wayne, she has been terminating pregnancies that resulted in non-demonic babies – the very kind Wayne has been so desperate to have.
 As a demon, Betsy recognized Wayne as a male of her kind, which enabled her to stop him from extracting her baby and then frame him for the deaths of the buried babies in her yard.
 In the final scene, Betsy is seen driving away in Wayne's convertible with a car seat from which a baby's mottled, clawed hand protrudes.
 She smiles at her child, momentarily revealing her demonic eyes.